 Failures can occur in any family-owned business.
 When they do, it’s often traced back to friction within family members.
-Family members often treat each other with less respect than a complete stranger.
-This can lead to anger, hurt, resentment and a complete breakdown in communication.
+Family often treat each other with less respect than a complete stranger.
+This leads to anger, hurt and resentment.
+It can cause a complete breakdown in communication.
 Getting caught up in this kind of emotional dynamics is a problem.
 It can often be at the expense of logical decision-making.

 It’s not hard to recognise the typical signs of problems in a business.
-Sometimes it’s poor cash-flow, a declining balance sheet and a drop in profitability.
+It could be poor cash-flow, a declining balance sheet or a drop in profitability.
 At this point the business owner can, and often does, seek the help of an expert.
 This could be an accountant or marketing specialist.
 Someone who can assist and in these specific areas.
 But what of the family issues that are destroying the business?
-They are not so easily addressed as many are reluctant to seek help or handle these areas.
+They are not so easily addressed and many are reluctant to seek help or handle these areas.

-To effectively deal with issues in the family business requires various factors.
-It’s more than making sure the numbers stack up and documents are signed in the right manner.
-It requires a level of transparency and emotional wisdom that can be hard to meet.
-Let alone hold on to when things aren’t going right (and sometimes even when they are).
-Confronting family dynamics is difficult.
-One of the first casualities is often the ability to think clearly.
+Dealing with issues in the family business requires various things.
+It’s more than signing documents in the right way and making sure the numbers stack up.
+There’s a level of transparency and emotional wisdom needed that can be hard to meet.
+It’s even harder to hold on to it when things aren’t going right.
+Confronting family dynamics is challenging.
+Often one of the first casualties is the ability to think clearly.

 Common Causes of Conflict

 Many things can affect the sustainability of a family business.
-But if you dig deeper than the numbers there are some fundamental issues that can make or break any family business:
+But if you dig deeper than the numbers there are some fundamental issues.
+These issues can make or break any family business:

-We no longer have the rules of the past where handing down of businesses, assets etc was a done deal.
+We no longer have the rules of the past where handing down of businesses, assets etc was straight forward.
 It went to the eldest son.
 In today’s society we realise the eldest son may not be the best person for the job.
 He may not want it either!
 Handing over the family business can become a minefield.
 It’s about as sensitive as it gets.
-It has the ability to cause significant conflict and upset between any and all members of the family.
-It is often hard to achieve an outcome that is seen fair by everyone involved.
+It can cause significant conflict and upset between any and all family members.
+It’s often hard to achieve an outcome that everyone thinks is fair.

 There may be family members with significant shares in the business but not working in it.
 They may view family members working in the business as plunderers of their legacy.